jdeath/CheckRoyalCaribbeanPrice/README.md

     police: false # Optional, use police/fire/emt discount for cabin prices.
 Must be set to true to if want to use, not available in account
 displayCruisePrices: true
 ```
 If you want to compare cabin prices for your **booked** cruise(s), include the following info in your config, where XXXXXX and YYYYY are your reservation ID.
 The price can only have a `.` or `,` for the decimal place, do not use an indicator for thousands place.
 You must provide the price you paid as is not possible to look up via the API.
 Enter the price paid including taxes and subtract any OBC you received, but excluding any upgrades or gratuities.
 The code will identify if new booking has OBC and display it (but not subtract it since always give in USD).
+If you booked with a refundable deposit, put an R before the Price (R1999.98).
+If you booked with included gratitues, put a G in front of the price (G1999.99).
+If you booked with trip insurance, put an I in front of price (I1999.99).
+You can use any or all combinations (GIR1999.99).
+This will cause the code to request the correct price from the API.

 If price is lower and before the final payment date (even if you paid in full), do a mock booking on the website to confirm then call your travel agent.
 ```yaml
 accountInfo:
   - username: "user@gmail.com" # Your Royal Caribbean User Name